salim-lachdhaf/dropdown_search/README.md

 );
 ```
 ## Layout customization
-You can customize the layout of the FindDropdown and its items.
-[EXAMPLE](https://github.com/davidsdearaujo/find_dropdown/tree/master/example#custom-layout-endpoint-example)
+You can customize the layout of the DropdownSearch and its items.
+[EXAMPLE](https://github.com/salim-lachdhaf/searchable_dropdown/tree/master/example#custom-layout-endpoint-example)

-To **customize the FindDropdown**, we have the `dropdownBuilder` property, which takes a function with the parameters:
+To **customize the DropdownSearch**, we have the `dropdownBuilder` property, which takes a function with the parameters:
 - `BuildContext context`: current context;
-- `T item`: Current item, where **T** is the type passed in the FindDropdown constructor.
+- `T item`: Current item, where **T** is the type passed in the DropdownSearch constructor.

 To **customize the items**, we have the `dropdownItemBuilder` property, which takes a function with the parameters:
 - `BuildContext context`: current context;
-- `T item`: Current item, where **T** is the type passed in the FindDropdown constructor.
+- `T item`: Current item, where **T** is the type passed in the DropdownSearch constructor.
 - `bool isSelected`: Boolean that tells you if the current item is selected.

 # Attention